sindresorhus/matcher/readme.md

 Requires any negated pattern to never match and any normal pattern to match at once.
 Otherwise, it will be a no-match condition.

-This option may slow down the `matcher.isMatch` with long inputs.
+This option may slow down `matcher.isMatch` with long inputs.

 ##### caseSensitive